Zeno Regime of Collective Emission: Non-Markovianity beyond Retardation

-\paragraph*{Discussions.} It is of fundamental interest to extend from 1D waveguide to the 3D free space.
-But a controversial issue is on which Hamiltonian should all calculations be based.
+\paragraph*{Discussions.} It is of fundamental interest to extend the theory to atoms in free space.
+However, a controversial issue is that on which Hamiltonian all calculations should be based.
 Most works chose the Coulomb gauge ($\bm{A}\cdot\bm{p}$ interaction) disregarding the $\bm{A}^2$ term, see, e.g., Refs.~\cite{Moses:1973aa,Wodkiewicz:1976aa,Seke:1988aa,Facchi:1998aa,Berman:2010aa}.
-Other gauges are seldom used.
-And recently Hamiltonians of quantum optics, spontaneous emission rate and Lamb shift is revisited by causal perturbation theory~\cite{Marzlin:2018aa}.
-Among them, the Coulomb-gauge Hamiltonian without both the $\bm{A}^2$ term and the rotating-wave approximation gives $\tau_Z^{-2}\sim \ln\Lambda$~\cite{Zheng:2008aa}, the same as lin-wQED.
-Thus, we expect the same field memory effect, or perhaps even more pronounced, because the resonant dipole-dipole interaction in the 3D free space diverges as $1/r^3$ for short distances, giving rise to strong photon blockade~\cite{Cidrim:2020ub}.
-In this sense, non-Markovianity beyond retardation of collective emissions from a small subwavelength atom array might be viewed as a probe to resolve which theory describes the real physics.
+Taking the counter-rotating terms into account, it has been found that $\tau_Z^{-2}\sim \ln\Lambda$~\cite{Zheng:2008aa}, the same as lin-wQED.
+Thus, we expect the same non-Markovianity, or perhaps even more pronounced, because the resonant dipole-dipole interaction in free space diverges as $1/r^3$ for short distances, resulting in strong photon blockade~\cite{Cidrim:2020ub}.
+But recently Hamiltonians of quantum optics is revisited by causal perturbation theory~\cite{Marzlin:2018aa}.
+In this sense, non-Markovianity beyond retardation might be viewed as a probe to determine which theory better captures the true physics.

-For experimental feasibility, the crux is to have a temporal resolution at the level of $\omega_0^{-1}$ and subwavelength atom-atom separation.
-Among the various platforms of waveguide QED~\cite{Sheremet:2021uu}, the superconducting circuit works in the microwave regime with a centimeter-long wavelength.
-Thus, the requirement on a temporal resolution is not too harsh, and fabricating the transmon qubits into a subwavelength chain is straightforward~\cite{Mirhosseini:2019aa}.

-\paragraph*{Conclusions.} We have studied the early stage of the decay of a collective excitation in subwavelength atom arrays coupled to a 1D waveguide.
-It is shown that retardation is not the only cause of non-Markovian effects, the memory of the photonic reservoir also strongly impact on the way how collective emissions are shaped.
-This is verified by calculations of the instantaneous decay rate and the change of population in the atomic excited state.
-In particular, the later (in the single-photon superradiant state) provides signals of memory effect more prominent than the decay of a single atom, and significantly relaxes the requirement on temporal resolution.
-For future works, one may inspect the non-Markovianity in collective emissions quantitatively using the tools of non-Markovian open systems~\cite{Rivas:2014aa,Breuer:2016aa,Vega:2017aa}.
-It is also important to study the possible experimental signatures of the memory effect of the 3D free space.